Join a global wave of prayer right here in Melbourne and Geelong

 Thy Kingdom Come is a global prayer movement which the Archbishop of Canterbury is inviting people around the world to join.
 The wave of prayer will start in May and run for 10 days between the Christian festivals of Ascension and Pentecost.

-In May 2016 the Archbishops of Canterbury and York invited people to join a wave of prayer between Ascension and Pentecost.
-This is traditionally a time when the church focuses on prayer, just as the first disciples gathered after they had watched Jesus ascend into heaven, it says in Acts 1.14 “They all joined together constantly in prayer, along with the women and Mary the mother of Jesus…” The response in May 2016 was overwhelming as hundreds of thousands joined in from churches of many denominations and different traditions around the UK and across the world.
+For the past two years, Archbishops of Canterbury and York invited people to join a wave of prayer between Ascension and Pentecost.
+This is traditionally a time when the church focuses on prayer, just as the first disciples gathered after they had watched Jesus ascend into heaven, it says in Acts 1.14 “They all joined together constantly in prayer, along with the women and Mary the mother of Jesus…” The response last year was overwhelming as hundreds of thousands joined in from churches of many denominations and different traditions around the UK and across the world.

 In praying “Thy Kingdom Come” we all commit to playing our part in the renewal of the nations and the transformation of communities.